jacobcancode/LitConnect/navigation/create_and_compete/riddle-room.md

   <a href="{{site.baseurl}}/moderation/rules_riddle/">Moderation Rules</a>

-  <p>The main purpose of our riddle room is to have people think critically and collaborate with the other members of the channel to solve the riddle as fast as possible.</p>
+  <p>Discuss your rating and Moderator's rating/feedback with other curious readers!</p>

   <p>Room will consist of:</p>
   <ul>